extension/publish/wp-content/plugins/talki-embeddable-forums/readme.txt

 Apr 19, 2010: Added Single Sign-On (SSO).
 Login automatically happens for admins or members of the blog.
 Non-members will have the option of logging in with other accounts, such as Facebook, Twitter, Google, etc.

 = 1.0.0 =
-Apr 14, 2010: First Public Release of Tal.ki Embeddable forums
+Apr 14, 2010: First Public Release of Talki Embeddable forums

 == Upgrade Notice ==
+= 1.3.0 =
+Upgrade for better integration with Wordpress 3.3.1

+= 1.2.0 =
+Better integration with Wordpress 3.

 = 1.1.6 =
 Adds a "Recent posts" widget that can be used in the sidebar!